How do I find an agility club?

-I want to start doing something with my dog, but I don’t know where to go?
+What do you do if you want to start doing something with your dog but don’t know where to go?
 It’s really challenging.
 Often, when people get their first dog, they don’t know many other ‘dog people’.
 Just like with any hobby or interest, if you don’t do it, you don’t know anything about it.

 You could talk to people you meet when walking your dog.
 Ask them if they do any training with their dog and if so, who do they go to?
 Usually people are only to happy to promote their trainer, so that is a good place to start.
 Often though, good trainers are fully booked up, but they may well know other people who train.